Bay Area health officials consider 14-day self-quarantine after traveling outside the area

 MAP: CA counties that can, can't reopen under new rules

-Bay Area county health officers are meeting Thursday and ideas to develop recommendations to prevent a rise in infections caused by holiday travel.
+Bay Area county health officers were expected to meet Thursday to develop recommendations to prevent a rise in infections caused by holiday travel.

 One idea is a possible 14-day quarantine to prevent counties from backsliding on their improved reopening status.
 While the meeting has been confirmed, there are no details yet about other ideas or guidelines.